ZhangSK138/Classification-map-of-cropland-in-Ukraine/README.md

 # Classification-map-of-cropland-in-Ukraine

 # Data description
-This data is the classification result of cropland in Ukraine from 2015 to 2023, which is obtained by the dual-period change detection(DCD) method.
+This data is the annual classification result of cropland in Ukraine from 2015 to 2023, which is obtained by the dual-period change detection(DCD) method.

 # Code number
 Land classification